jeguberman/ultragram/organization/notes.md

 * likes
 * ok so I don't have likes.
 But I think everything else works.
 I'm mostly editing this document cause I'm trying to find hacky solutions to git weirdness

+## Jan 25
+* aaaaand we're back.
+We're gonna check off the simpler things of ommi's todo list to clean out the day
+    * change logout icon from compass to logout